 Every single gift to Volunteers in Medicine matters.
 A generous donation from you today will ensure that we can continue to expand our work to provide the working uninsured with the best possible medical care.
 Add your name to our wonderful list of donors that are making a difference in the lives of our vulnerable, hardworking, uninsured, families and individuals in North East Florida.
-View Our Donors List.
+View Our List of Supporters.

 AmazonSmile is a website operated by Amazon that lets you enjoy the same wide selection of products, low prices, and convenient shopping features as on Amazon.com.
 Shop from smile.amazon.com instead of amazon.com.
 Select VIM Jax Inc as your charity and the AmazonSmile Foundation will donate 0.5% of the purchase price to Volunteers in Medicine Jacksonville

 we provide $5

 Medical appointments we've provided for more than 7500 patients since the clinic opened in 2003

 The astounding number of Volunteer Hours that have been donated in our clinic by more than 1500 amazing Volunteers!

 Volunteers in Medicine strives to give the best medical care to our community and make healthcare more accessible to the working uninsured.
 If you would like more information on how to become a patient or to volunteer your time to Volunteers in Medicine, please select one of the links below.

 Become a Patient TodaySign Up